kailash19961996/Artisty/README.md

 A modern web experience that helps people discover artwork using a conversational AI assistant.
 It blends a beautiful React/Vite frontend with a lightweight Python/Flask backend powered by OpenAI’s Responses API.
 The system understands natural language (country, style, theme, color, price, names) and shows relevant pieces from a curated inventory.

-This README is written for both non‑technical and technical readers.
-Skim the Overview and Features if you want the big picture; jump to Architecture and Development if you’re building.

 ---

-## Overview (for everyone)
+## Overview

 - The site showcases a curated gallery of 60+ artworks with names, prices, countries, and short descriptions.
 - A friendly assistant named “Purple” chats with you about what you like and suggests art to match.
 - It uses a “two‑pass” approach:
   1) The AI replies in a short, funny tone and lists 2–5 relevant artworks from the gallery.
-  2) It then extracts the mentioned artwork names and triggers a search so you see them on screen.
+  2) It then extracts the mentioned artwork names and triggers a search(AI agent) and scrolls the scree to right location(AI agent), so you see them on screen.
 - If the AI misses a name, the backend has a deterministic fallback that scans the reply and finds inventory names directly.
-- Everything runs locally: React/Vite frontend, Flask backend.

 What you can do now:
 - Ask for art by country/region (e.g., “from Africa”, “from UK”), style, theme, color, price range, or specific title.